sajjaphani/learn-java/README.md

 [Deadlock](https://docs.oracle.com/javase/tutorial/essential/concurrency/deadlock.html) describes a situation where two or more threads are blocked forever, waiting for each other.

-This [example](/src/org/learnjava/concurrent/deadlock/DeadLockExample.java) demonstrates the occurence of a deadlock.
+This [example](/src/org/learnjava/concurrent/deadlock/DeadLockExample.java) demonstrates the occurrence of a deadlock.

 This [example](/src/org/learnjava/concurrent/deadlock/DeadLockFreeExample.java) modifies the above one to eliminate the deadlock.